Elderflower and vanilla madeleines - The Field

 Melt 75g butter then cook until it turns golden brown (beurre noisette), scrape into a small bowl and leave to cool.

-Meanwhile, using an electric whisk, mix the eggs and sugar until pale and doubled in volume then whisk in the cordial, honey and vanilla.
+Meanwhile, using an electric whisk, mix the eggs and sugar until pale and doubled in volume then whisk in the cordial, honey, vanilla and butter.

 In a separate bowl, whisk the baking powder and flour together then fold into the egg mix.
 Lightly cover with cling film and place the batter in the fridge to rest for at least one hour and up to 12.